 These surveys prove an important point: if you want customers to actually give you feedback, you need to make surveys as easy as possible.

-If you need some help building better surveys, check out JotForm.
+If you need some help building better surveys, check out Survey Templates from JotForm.
 It’s full of great templates–all for free.

 No single step is more important than the others.
 Each source of feedback provides unique benefits and drawbacks.
 To best understand how your product fits into the market, you should collect user feedback from as many diverse sources as possible and evaluate your information appropriately.
 Your application must be built with the customer in mind, so it’s important to find a development partner that takes the time to understand your market as well as you do.
 Throughout the entire process, Fyresite collaborates with you to understand your business goals and target market.
 To find out about our customer-centric app development, contact us online or call us at 888.221.6509.